-Dr. Michelle A. Caler office: Merion Science Center room 135 office hours: Mondays and Wednesdays from 1:00PM-3:00PM Tuesdays from 3:00-4:00PM Fridays from 1:00-2:00PM ... and by appointment email: mcaler@wcupa.edu office phone: 610-436-2320 webpage: This course has a D2L webpage.
+Dr. Michelle A. Caler

+Wednesdays and Fridays from 3:00-4:00PM

+... and by appointment

+email: mcaler@wcupa.edu office phone: 610-436-2320

+webpage: This course has a D2L webpage.
 Homeworks, this syllabus, and all other related course materials will be posted to this webpage.
 Please let me know if you are unable to access it.
 Being able to access the D2L website will be critical to student success in this course.

-Course Goals: The ultimate goal of PHY 100 is for you to gain a basic understanding of the methods of science and for how ideas from the science of physics influence our everyday lives.
+Course Goals: The ultimate goal of PHY 100 is for you to gain an understanding of and appreciation for the methods of science, and for how ideas from the science of physics influence our everyday lives.
 One of the ways we will accomplish this goal is by building up an understanding of how and why various physical phenomena occur, emphasizing those processes and interactions which we encounter regularly.
-During the course of our studies, we will develop a qualitative understanding of our current physical model of the natural world; additionally, we will learn how to make quantitative predictions using the mathematical laws which form its foundation.
+Over the course of our studies, we will develop a qualitative understanding of our current physical model of the natural world; additionally, we will learn how to make quantitative predictions using the mathematical laws which form its foundation.
 In particular, we will examine modern physical theories of linear motion, rotational motion, momentum, energy, and electricity.
-While I hope that you will gain a greater understanding of these topics and how they explain the physical phenomena that we see every day, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of the natural world.
-More specific course goals for PHY 100 include:
+While I hope that you will gain a greater understanding of these topics and how they explain physical phenomena that we see every day, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of the natural world.